rsengar7/Analysis/Q3_Distance_Calculation_and_Performance/README.md

 - Compute the average speed (in meters per second) of each player.
 - Efficiently handle large datasets with both Pandas and PySpark solutions.

+### Calculate Distance using Euclidean Distance Formula
+Euclidean distance is a mathematical concept that measures the straight-line distance between two points in a Euclidean space.
+It is named after the ancient Greek mathematician Euclid, who is often referred to as the "father of geometry".
+The formula for calculating Euclidean distance is based on the Pythagorean Theorem and can be expressed as:

+$$d = \sqrt{(x_2 - x_1)^2 + (y_2 - y_1)^2}$$

+The Euclidean distance formula is used to calculate the straight-line distance between two points on a 2D plane, based on their x and y coordinates.
+It measures how far apart the two points are by taking the square root of the sum of the squared differences between their x and y values.

 ### Python (Pandas) Implementation

 The pandas script is designed to handle moderate-sized datasets and lag with big data: